jodrell2000/DaManagement/buglist.md

   * inconsistent and unrepeatable, needs more info

 Feature Requests
+* restart command to not disrupt the room when changes are made
+  * have the bot save the user/queue states as JSON(?) and reload them
 * parse "region": [] from current_song data to tell people if their songs are unavailable in certain countries?
   * configurable list of countries
   * by users?